 Backset-size: It is important to choose the correct backset size of the latch since you need a certain amount of clearance to avoid brushing your knuckles on the door frame.

-The most common size has a casing which is 64mm in depth and the distance to the middle of the square operating spindle is 44mm.
-This size of latch is used for most lever handles on back plates, where the width of the back plate is about 40-45mm.
+- The most common size has a casing that is 64mm in depth and the distance to the middle of the square operating spindle is 44mm.
+This size of the latch is used for most lever handles on back plates, where the width of the backplate is about 40-45mm.

-The next common size of latch has a casing which is 76mm in depth and the distance to the middle of the square operating spindle is 57mm.
-This size door latch size is commonly used for lever handles on back plates where the width of the backplate is 50-55mm.
+- The next common size of the latch has a casing that is 76mm in depth and the distance to the middle of the square operating spindle is 57mm.
+This size door latch size is commonly used for lever handles on backplates where the width of the backplate is 50-55mm.
 This is the preferred latch for use with levers on roses or door knobs, where the rose is generally 50mm in diameter.

 The backset size must also be considered in the same manner when choosing the mortice sashlocks or bathroom locks for your home.